dotkim/snowsoft/Explaination.md

 I chose this method because i thought it was the most fun and thought processing.

-I will first go over the "filters" or validation process:
+I will first go over the validation process:

 ```csharp
 if (String.IsNullOrEmpty(str)) return '?';